Jacarte/MF240VHT211/part4/README.md

     - Prevent the fact that the scooter is abandon in arbitrary places
   - If the scooter is in a right place could be detected using the same geo system of the scooter
   - Rental bikes example:
-    - Leave it in a similar place
+    - You need to leave it in a similar place from where you pick it in the first place